daniellionel01/glaze/glaze_basecoat/README.md

 ### Lustre Dev Tools TOML

+**This approach is discouraged and will lead to incorrect theming of Basecoat!**

 As documented in the [TOML reference](https://hexdocs.pm/lustre_dev_tools/toml-reference.html) for the lustre dev tools, you can provide stylesheets and scripts that will be included in your `<head>` automatically.
 You can also statically link the Basecoat CSS and JavaScript files there.

+However the interactions between the Tailwind CLI and the ordering of the `<style>` tags seem to mess up the theming of Basecoat and removes a lot of the styling and depth of some of the components.

+You can still try this out yourself, but I recommend using [`basecoat.inject_element`](./glaze/basecoat.html#inject_element) or installing the package directly.

 ```toml
 [tools.lustre.html]